A Note of Recognition for: Filmation's "Star Trek" Animators

 Interestingly, this budget technique may have yielded one of Filmation’s finest aesthetic touches on the whole show.
 Several of the alien set pieces are stunning, such as the world of the Loreleis in “The Lorelei Signal” or the bizarre vegetable world of “The Infinite Vulcan” (above left).
 They would have been well beyond the ability of the live-action show to duplicate, and thus allowed the Enterprise crew to visit some truly strange new worlds instead of worlds cobbled together out of paper mache and balsa wood.

-This techinique also worked out very well with the distance shot/silhouette techique discussed above, since you could easily paint silhouettes on the frame and then pan around, as seen in “Beyond the Farthest Star” (center and above right).
+This technique also worked out very well with the distance shot/silhouette technique discussed above, since you could easily paint silhouettes on the frame and then pan around, as seen in “Beyond the Farthest Star” (center and above right).
 The zoom out in the examples on the right serves to emphasize the size difference between the alien ship and the people standing on it.

 Recycled Animation: Who’s on the Bridge?

 Lots of static shots were reused on the show.
 The overhead view of the Enterprise bridge shown above seemed to appear nearly every other episode, but there are plenty of others.
 This shot in particular was far enough away to eliminate the need lip-sync animation, but still lets you recognize the bridge crew quickly.
 A jiggled camera over the same shot would quickly put the Enterprise in the middle of a pitched space battle, too.

 Of course, it also introduced a few continuity errors, especially when Lt.
 Uhura was replaced by the very different Lt.
 M’ress in the subsequent shot, or when different people were at the helm.
 And why does Lt.
 Uhura look like she’s about to fall out of her chair?